Short story by Michael Botur

 ‘Are you sure you wanna call him Russia, though?
 Aren’t Russia and America almost at war?’

 ‘WAR, IS!’ claps the couch king, then he points a finger right in front of his cousin’s eyeball.
-He’s chewing something which stinks and makes his lips brown.
+He’s chewing something which stinks and makes his lips red.
 ‘Is war, yes!’

-You lay photocopied wordfinds in front of both males.
+You lay photocopied wordfinds in front of both dudes.
 Only the smaller boy attempts to complete the work.
 He’s grateful, engaged, willing to learn.

-The older one, Nebeyat, just stares at his music videos with his sunglasses on, muttering dark threats.
+The older one, Nebeyat, just stares at his music videos with his sunglasses on, sitting in that king-pose, muttering criticisms.
 He’s not like his little cousin.
 He’s not like anyone.

 You can’t stab people directly in their faces, but you think about it a lot.
-You don’t start the day angry, it’s just that people irritate you and the only tools you have are a crafty brain and arms like little sticks.
+You don’t start the day angry, it’s just that people irritate you and the only tool you have is a crafty brain.
 Uber drivers, students in your ANTH309 tutorials, old neighbours peering over the fence as you use your samurai sword on a dummy swinging from a tree in your back yard.
 Irritating homeless people at the bus stop.
 Neighbours having noisy parties you aren’t invited to.
 People on Reddit who disagree with you.
 It’s hard to contain the rage.

-You reluctantly go to this student social club party on New North Road hosted by this Somali chick Awane from uni – no, Ethiopian?
+You reluctantly go to this student social club party on New North Road hosted by this Somali chick Awane– no, Ethiopian?
 Somali?
-You’ve never been sure where she’s from.
-The party is held in a special room within the city council building and it’s full of pretentious alphas from the student social committee and the mayor’s there in the corner, schmoozing, and it’s so hard to keep clean façade that finally you have to leave before you burst.
-You find a weak boy at the party.
-Invite him to come have a private smoke.
+You’ve never been sure where she’s from, she’s just always in the student mag for winning scholarships and internships and protesting.
+The party is held in a special room within the city council building and it’s full of pretentious alphas from the student social committee and the mayor’s there in the corner, schmoozing, and it’s so hard to keep a clean façade that finally you have to leave before you burst.
+You find a drunk, camp boy in the lobby, invite him to come have some private fun.
+He thinks you’re going to smoke something.
 You lead him down the steps and away from the music.
-You step into a dark cleft between buildings.
-From there, it’s a sprint through a couple of alleyways, then a shortcut through the park before you boost the kitchen window of a house with a pile of iPads and nobody home.
-When he’s lifting his body up the fence, you pull him down, wrap your arms like pythons in a knot around his shoulders and collarbone and skull, apply pressure to the chokehold over the course of a minute, put him safely to sleep.
+You move through a dark cleft between buildings.
+You know alleyways no one else ever will.
+The two of you sprint along a wall, then it’s a shortcut through the park before you boost the kitchen window of a house with nobody home.
+After, when he’s lifting his body up the fence to escape, you pull him down, wrap your arms like pythons around his shoulders and collarbone and skull, apply pressure to the chokehold to the count of 100, put him safely to sleep.
 You’ve done it twice before.
-Afterwards there was nothing in the paper about people dying.
+Afterwards there was nothing in the paper about someone dying.
 Usually they wake up unharmed.
 Usually.

 You return to the party, return to the people in the button-up shirts, the women in golden hijabs and dashikis.
-You endure the difficult conversation.
-Know that you if you wanted to badly enough you could execute everyone.
+You endure the difficult conversation, put on your normal mask.
+Know that if you wanted to badly enough you could execute everyone.

-The third time you visit, there’s a picture on the fridge of little Berhanu with large eyes in a uniform that’s far too big for him, standing in a tent in some smoky place populated with tents.
-Hard to believe that little enthusiastic teen in the lounge with the bright eyes, the dude sharpening his pencil in excitement over your visit, used to be a vicious child soldier.
-There’s a dude dressed in camouflage behind him holding a Kalashnikov behind his head and stretching – a dude who looks a lot like Nebeyat.
-You open the curtains to let a little light onto the photo and hopefully illuminate the boys in the lounge, get their eyes off MTV.
+The third time you visit, there’s a photo on the fridge of little Berhanu with large eyes in a uniform that’s far too big for him, standing in some smoky camp of tents.
+Hard to believe that little enthusiastic teen in the lounge with the bright eyes, the dude sharpening his pencil in excitement over your visit, used to be a child soldier.
+There’s a dude in the picture dressed in camouflage holding a Kalashnikov behind his head and stretching – a dude who looks a lot like Nebeyat.
+You open the curtains to let a little light onto the photo.
+Hopefully today you can take down a Jesus or two, illuminate the boys in the lounge, get their eyes off MTV.
 Shewaynesh comes up beside you, tapping the old photo and says, ‘Rebel, Berhanu he rebel, he have to be, Mengistu kill his family.
-His mother, she is my sister and he KEEL her with he sniper.’
+His mother, she is my sister and he KEEL her with he machete.’
 With that, she yanks the curtains shut so no bullets can find the boy.
 Nebeyat watches us in the reflection on the TV screen.

-Fourth Saturday, you lie on your belly on the floor with Berhanu and explain why C is sometimes a ‘suh’ sound and sometimes a ‘kuh’ sound, writing circus and circle and quick in big plain sans serif letters for Berhanu while he soaks it all up, using his Hello Kitty eraser with pride.
+Fourth Saturday, you lie on your belly on the floor with Berhanu and explain why C is sometimes a ‘suh’ sound and sometimes a ‘kuh’ sound, writing circus and circle in big plain letters for Berhanu while he copies notes, using his Hello Kitty eraser with pride.

 Nebeyat has spent the entire lesson with the shades over his eyes aiming his fingers like a gun at the TV screen and chewing something.
-When you press him to tell you what the diphthongs Ch and Th and Sh sound like, he stares at you vengefully, still tapping the knife he cradles like a kitten.
-Still shirtless; still wearing camo pants and shades.
+When you press him to tell you what the digraphs Ch and Th and Sh sound like, he stares at you vengefully, still tapping the knife he cradles like a kitten.
+Still shirtless; still wearing camo pants and dog tags and those immovable black glasses.

 ‘This is me am work,’ Nebeyat says, lifting his huge sockless size 13 foot, toeing the TV screen, ‘Soldier: this Nebeyat work.
 Him pizza, him Domino’s?
 Is work for woman.’